hyperledger-labs/splice/cluster/README.md

 * For consultants working on CN
    * AWS DA Consultant VPN

-Evven though the Kubernetes management API is accessible to all users connecting through one of the internal VPNs, there are Google IAM restrictions on those APIs that grant access only to appropriate users.
+Even though the Kubernetes management API is accessible to all users connecting through one of the internal VPNs, there are Google IAM restrictions on those APIs that grant access only to appropriate users.
 CircleCI has its access to the Kubernetes Management APIs (for